-These easy avocado chocolate cookies are a chocolate lover's dream!
+These easy avocado chocolate cookies are a chocolate lover's dream.
 Soft, fudgy and with a deep chocolate flavour, you can enjoy them completely guilt free.
 How?
 Because these are Keto avocado cookies - sugar free, gluten free, packed with nutrients and keto friendly at only 3.5g net carbs per large cookie.
 And just in case you're wondering - no, you cannot taste the avocado!

 Avocado are my secret weapon for staying on track with the keto diet.
 They are incredibly nutritious, packed with healthy fats and above all, taste delicious.